-9. After you've finished reading the batch script file, exit the text editor.
-For example, in nano, type [Ctrl-X].
-If you have made any changes since the last time you typed [Ctrl-O], then nano will ask you, near the bottom of the screen,
+9. After you've finished editing and reading the batch script file, exit the text editor.

+For example, in nano, enter Ctrl-X. If you have made any changes since the last time you entered Ctrl-O, then nano will ask you, near the bottom of the screen,

 Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?

-To save your most recent changes to the file (which is probably what you want to do), press the Y key; to avoid saving your most recent changes, press the N key.
-After that, nano will behave the same as if you had typed Ctrl-O.
+To save your most recent changes to the file (which is probably what you want to do), press the \mathbf{Y} key; to avoid saving your most recent changes, press the \mathbf{N} key.

+After that, nano will behave the same as if you had entered Ctrl-O.

-V. LOOK AT, MAKE (COMPILE) AND RUN THE ORIGINAL VERSION OF THE PROGRAM
+V. LOOK AT, MAKE (COMPILE) AND RUN THE ORIGINAL VERSION